 The men received training at Camp Travis in San Antonio and were part of the 90th Division Co.
 2 360th Infantry in the American Exp.
 Forces.

 William Frank Griggs was killed in France three days before the armistice was declared on November 11, 1918.
 The Llano American Legion Post was named in his honor.

 Frank Griggs Post 370 was chartered by The American Legion, Department on Texas in 1934.
 The current Post Home was built in 1984 and has gone through some major renovations since then to enhance its appearance and funcionality to meet the needs of its members and to better serve the community at large.

-Monthly General Membership meetings are held every third Thursday of the month at 6:30 p.m. at the Post Home: 200 Legion Street, Llano, Texas (One block north of the Llano River bridge and one block west of State Highway 16) and includes a free BBQ dinner with all the trimmings!
+Monthly General Membership meetings are held every third Thursday of the month at 6:30 p.m. at the Post Home: 200 Legion Street, Llano, Texas (One block north of the Llano River bridge and one block west of State Highway 16 just past Dollar General) and includes a free dinner with all the trimmings!